qalle2/finmorph/README.md

 number omitted, print all supported combinations.
 ```

-Note: plurals (except for nominative, genitive and partitive) and instructive have not been implemented yet.
+These cases have not yet been implemented in plural: essive, translative, inessive, elative, adessive, ablative, allative, abessive, instructive.

 Examples:
 ```